Spider-Admin/Frost-Repair/README.md

 The package "frost" and its content was taken from [Frost](https://jtcfrost.sourceforge.net/).
 I slightly changed the code to reduce the dependencies to the other parts of Frost.

-[^1]: Freemail requires a running Freenet node
+[^1]: Freemail requires a running Hyphanet node
-[^2]: Link requires a running Freenet node at http://localhost:8888/
+[^2]: Link requires a running Hyphanet node at http://localhost:8888/